 Finally, the third section in Figure 5c shows that the relation between the saved emissions and net energy is practically linear.
 This is explained by the fact that, with the only exception of the emissions due to the application of fertilizers, emissions are calculated by emission factors times the specific source of energy (e.g., diesel, electricity …).
 Similar results are presented in Čuček et al. (2012), where the relation between economic profits, and the carbon footprint is shown to be linear.

 A criterion often applied to select a particularly interesting solution among the Pareto optimal ones is the so-called Utopia minimum distance.
 This calls for the choice of the Pareto solution “closest” to the Utopia point, i.e. that corresponding to the independent optima of the three objectives: a situation, as the name suggests, that cannot be achieved in practice.
 Assuming that the three objectives have the same importance, the “closest” may be translated as the point of the frontier having the minimum geometric distance between the solution and the Utopia point coordinates (see the example in Figure 6).
 However, before performing such a calculation, it is essential to standardize the objective values in order to make the distances comparable.
 If not, differences in energy production (a number of the order of thousands) would appear much more significant than differences in the Simpson index (a number smaller than one).
 So all the values of the objectives have been mapped to the interval 0_1 and finally the minimum distance from Utopia point has been computed.
 According to this criterion, interesting solutions are those having a net energy production around 1840 TJ/year, saved emissions of about 105 ktCO2eq and a Simpson index of 0.77.
 This corresponds to 46% of land cultivated with sunflower, 19% with cotton, around 14% for jatropha and castor.
+Despite it is outside the purpose of this paper to analyse such a solution from the economic viewpoint, one can compare it with the situation in 2011, in terms of income for the agricultural sector.
+Using the average prices of crops in Mato Grosso for the last ten years, the solution presented above would imply a decrease of the total income of about 12%.
+Such a difference may go down to 25% when the minimum crop prices of the period are considered or become positive and equal to 6% when maximum prices are assumed.
+From these estimates, the value of cotton seeds has been always excluded, since its surface does not vary in the efficient plan examined, and its price, as already mentioned, depends much more on the textile industry than on biodiesel transformation.
+For jatropha (or piñao manso, as it is called in Brazil) international prices have been assumed since a specific market in Brazil has not been established yet.
+This reinforce the necessity of a more accurate economic assessment in the future.